 Table 8 reports the results for the above model using a matching specification to measure station composition.
 The racial and gender composition of a station is measured relative to the same characteristics of the market.
-18 These weighted variables can be thought of as matching measures; the variables blackmatch, hispanicmatch, asianmatch and femalematch are the ratios of station composition to market composition multiplied by 100.
-So, if blackmatch is equal to 100, the station exactly matches the black composition of the city while if blackmatch is less than 100 the station under-represents blacks and if blackmatch is greater than 100 the station over-represents blacks.
+These weighted variables can be thought of as matching measures; the variables blackmatch, hispanicmatch, asianmatch and femalematch are the ratios of station composition to market composition multiplied by 100.
+So, if blackmatch is equal to 100, the station exactly matches the black composition of the city while if blackmatch is less than 100 the station under-represents blacks.
 Using the matching specification allows for the possibility that the effect of adding blacks is different in markets with different racial compositions.
 In addition to these variables measuring the overall composition of journalists at a station, there are also indicators for the sex and minority status of the news, weather, and sports anchors on the particular newscast being observed.
-19